 Woodfines provides specialist advice in the area of Agriculture and Rural Property, and received praise for the team’s “practical advice and ability to meet essential deadlines”, as well as for providing a specialist team able to handle a full range of legal issues for rural and farming clients, from commercial, rural and agricultural land matters, to providing tax, trusts and probate advice.

-Woodfines’ Commercial Property team, based in Bedford, Sandy and Milton Keynes, were described as “highly professional outfit” that provides “an excellent service” to its real estate clients.
+Woodfines’ Commercial Property team, based in Bedford and Milton Keynes, were described as “highly professional outfit” that provides “an excellent service” to its real estate clients.